jurgob/jurgo-boemo-blog/content/blog/exhaustive_pattern_matching_in_typeScript/index.md

 }
 ```

 In this Rust code, the `match` expression guarantees exhaustive pattern matching for the `Coin` enum.
 Each variant is handled explicitly, leaving no possibility of unhandled cases.

+Try to remove some of the match in the value_in_cents function in [the rust playground](https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=66af4923be7b7c1bb165f0d12399ab26), you will get an error at compile time.

 ## Exhaustive Pattern Matching in TypeScript